TikTok Shop Account Health Rating (AHR): The Complete Seller Guide for 2026

 | Resolved violations count | Yes, at reduced weight | Yes, at reduced weight |

-| Transparency | Limited — score components not fully public yet | High — detailed dashboard with per-metric breakdown |
+| Transparency | Range, zones, and milestones are public; exact input weights aren't | High — detailed dashboard with per-metric breakdown |

 For a full breakdown of what Amazon changed this year, see our Amazon Seller Policy Updates in 2026 guide.